Vatsy05/3D-Object-Detection/README.md

 - Extended VoteNet 10 → **27 classes** (10 furniture + 17 military), surgical weight transfer (144/146 layers from the SUN RGB-D checkpoint).
 - Achieved **62.25% mAP@0.25 / 44.03% mAP@0.50** on full-surround synthetic val.

-### 🔹 60-Class Expansion & the Diagnosed Domain Gap (Phase 9)
+### 🔹 60-Class Taxonomy Expansion (Phase 9)
-- Expanded the taxonomy 27 → **60 classes** (10 furniture + 50 military) on a **277-mesh curated dataset**.
+- Expanded the taxonomy 27 → **60 classes** — 10 furniture + **50 military objects** (weapons, ordnance, field equipment, barriers, and protective gear) — on a curated multi-mesh dataset.
-- **Critical finding:** the full-surround-trained detector collapsed to **2/56-class recall** on BlenderProc-rendered depth scenes.
-Root cause was diagnosed as a **train/test distribution mismatch**, not a bug: the model trained on all-sides-visible point clouds but every realistic test source (a depth camera, a render) produces a **single-viewpoint 2.5D cloud** with self-occlusion and one dense wall plane.
-The model hallucinated large objects on wall planes and missed half-visible objects.
+- Rebalanced the procedural scene generator for the larger taxonomy: inverse-frequency class sampling keeps every class within ~2× of the median instance count, small-object density boost, and per-class auto-orientation.
+- This is, to our knowledge, a **novel 60-class military + furniture 3D taxonomy** — no comparable labeled 3D set previously existed.

-### 🔹 Camera-Simulation Redesign (Phase 10) — The Fix
+### 🔹 Camera-Simulation Redesign (Phase 10)
-- Rebuilt the synthetic generator to produce **2.5D depth-realistic clouds** by ray-casting a virtual RGB-D camera into each scene, so **training distribution ≈ engine/real distribution**:
+- Rebuilt the synthetic generator to produce **2.5D depth-realistic clouds** by ray-casting a virtual RGB-D camera into each scene, so training geometry matches what a real depth sensor sees:
   - single-viewpoint sampling with real self- and inter-object occlusion,
-  - dense contiguous wall planes (labeled background — eliminating the "wall hallucination"),
+  - dense contiguous wall planes (labeled background),
-  - 2 partial views merged per scene, 4 mm sensor noise, camera rig matched to the BlenderProc eval,
+  - two partial views merged per scene, 4 mm sensor noise,
-  - **visibility-QC labels** (objects with too few visible points are dropped, so the model is not punished for the genuinely invisible).
+  - **visibility-QC labels** — objects with too few visible points are dropped, so the model is not penalized for the genuinely invisible.
-- Model upgrades: **small-object backbone patch** (SA1 seed points 2048 → 4096, finer radii), **inverse-size-weighted classification loss**, and an explicit **height feature** as the 4th input channel.
+- Model upgrades: **small-object backbone patch** (SA1 seed points 2048 → 4096, finer grouping radii), **inverse-size-weighted classification loss**, and an explicit **height feature** as the 4th input channel.
 - Warm-started from the Phase 9 60-class checkpoint; **AdamW 1e-4 → cosine 1e-6, weight decay 1e-4, grad-clip 10, 40 epochs**, best checkpoint epoch 35 (val loss 7.4143).

-### 🔹 Sim-to-Engine Evaluation & Ablation (Phase 10)
-- Rendered **200 BlenderProc scenes** (mixed military rooms + tabletop close-ups) with saved depth, intrinsics, camera pose, and ground-truth boxes; backprojected to detector-format 2.5D clouds with sensor noise.
-- **Ablation:** ran the Phase 9 (full-surround) and Phase 10 (camera-sim) checkpoints on the **same** rendered scenes.
-Full-surround = 0.35% mAP@0.25 (the Phase 9 collapse, reproduced); camera-sim = **11.72%** — a **33.6× improvement** and a **27.3% transfer ratio** relative to matched-distribution val.
-- **Failure analysis** (honest, mechanism-level): a residual, order-of-magnitude-smaller wall-hallucination on rendered wall slabs (precision cost), and a **localization-limited** long-gun cluster (super-class AP ≈ mean of individual APs → the six long guns are detected but not boxed tightly enough at 0.25 IoU, driven by 30° heading quantization on thin geometry).
+- Result: **42.95% mAP@0.25 / 21.88% mAP@0.50** on 1,500 held-out **2.5D** validation scenes — measured on the realistic single-viewpoint distribution, not the idealized full-surround one.

 ### 🔹 Interactive Plotly Visualization — The Final Deliverable
-- Browser-interactive 3D viewer (`scripts/interactive_viz_plotly_v2.py`) rendering predictions on any validation scene with full rotate / zoom / pan, **color-coded by correctness** (not class):
+- Browser-interactive 3D viewer (`scripts/interactive_viz_plotly_v2.py`, `phase10_plotly_viz.ipynb`) rendering the 60-class detector's predictions on any validation scene with full rotate / zoom / pan.
+- Predictions are **color-coded by correctness**, not by class — making model behavior immediately legible:
-  - 🟢 **Green** — correct (right class, IoU > 0.25 with a GT)
+  - 🟢 **Green** — correct prediction (right class, IoU > 0.25 with a GT box)
-  - 🟠 **Orange** — wrong class (right location)
+  - 🟠 **Orange** — wrong class (right location, predicted the wrong label)
-  - 🔴 **Red** — false positive
+  - 🔴 **Red** — false positive (predicted a box with no nearby GT)
-  - ⬛ **Black dashed** — ground truth found
+  - ⬛ **Black dashed** — ground truth (correctly found)
-  - 🟡 **Yellow dashed** — ground truth missed
+  - 🟡 **Yellow dashed** — ground truth (MISSED)
+- Live counts in the title bar: `✅ N correct  ⚠️ N wrong-class  ❌ N false-positives  ⏷ N missed GTs`.
-- Live counts in the title bar; an extra class-agnostic NMS pass (`phase10_plotly_viz.ipynb`) collapses duplicate proposals so demos show one box per real object.
+- An extra class-agnostic NMS pass collapses duplicate proposals so demos show one box per real object.
-- Curated demo scenes span the full spectrum — best-case, densest, most-diverse, tiny-object success, military-heavy, and an honest worst-recall failure case.
+- Curated demo scenes span the full spectrum — best-case, densest, most-diverse, a tiny-object success case, military-heavy, and an honest worst-recall failure case.

+This visualization is the **endpoint of the entire pipeline** — every detected object, every miss, every confident hit, made interactive and explorable.

 ---